Sean Christie

-Christie was born in Boston, Massachusetts, and began helping at the family restaurant in Boston at age seven.
-He attended Northeastern University and currently resides in Las Vegas, NV with his daughter.
-He regularly donates time and capital to Keep Memory Alive, supporting the Cleveland Clinic, a non-profit academic medical center.

-Christie cites his parents as his greatest influence.

 Career

 Boston years

-Sean Christie began his career in nightlife and hospitality in 1993 working for the Lyons Group in Boston.
-There he managed and promoted Karma Club, Bill’s Bar and Lounge, and Avalon.
+Christie began his career in nightlife and hospitality in 1993, working for Lyons Group in Boston.
+There, he managed and promoted Karma Club, Bill's Bar and Lounge, and Avalon.

 Las Vegas entrepreneur

-In 2000, Christie relocated to Las Vegas, Nevada, to assist in the opening and management of House of Blues at Mandalay Bay Resort and Casino.
-From 2001 to 2006, he also worked as managing partner of The Light Group, a hospitality development and management company with Las Vegas entertainment venues Jet and Light, lounges Mist and Caramel, and restaurants Stack and Fix.
+In 2000, Christie relocated to Las Vegas, Nevada, to assist in the opening and management of House of Blues at Mandalay Bay.
+From 2001 to 2006, he was also a managing partner of The Light Group, a hospitality development and management company with Las Vegas entertainment venues Jet and Light, lounges Mist and Caramel, and restaurants Stack and Fix.

-In 2006, Sean Christie launched Las Vegas Nightlife Group, a Las Vegas entertainment consulting firm.
-One of the firm's key clients has been CityCenter Las Vegas, for which the company promoted Mandarin Oriental, Las Vegas, Vdara Hotel and Spa, and Veer Towers.
-The firm has also assisted in the opening of Bare Pool Lounge at The Mirage Hotel and Casino and the DayDream Las Vegas Pool Club, serving as Christie’s first day-club concept for the M Resort.
+In 2006, he founded Las Vegas Nightlife Group, an entertainment consulting firm; clients included CityCenter Las Vegas; Bare Pool Lounge at The Mirage Hotel and Casino; and the DayDream Las Vegas Pool Club, for the M Resort, Christie's first day-club iteration.

-Sean Christie was hired by Wynn Las Vegas in 2007 as a managing partner to create the first “boutique” nightclub in Las Vegas, Blush Boutique Nightclub, focusing on “service, ambiance and upscale cool oversize and flash."
-For the venue, Christie brought in popular DJs including DJ Kaskade, and Blush was noted as successful until its close in 2011.
-Wynn then commissioned Christie in 2008 to partner with Chef Kim Canteenwalla and Elizabeth Blau to create Society Café at Encore Las Vegas.
+He joined Wynn Las Vegas as a managing partner, in 2007, to create the first boutique nightclub in Las Vegas, Blush Boutique Nightclub.
+The following year, Wynn commissioned Christie to partner with Chef Kim Canteenwalla and Elizabeth Blau to co-create Society Café at Encore Las Vegas.
+In 2010, he collaborated on Encore Beach Club and Surrender Nightclub at Encore Las Vegas.

-His next project at Wynn Las Vegas was collaborating on the concept and opening of Encore Beach Club and Surrender Nightclub in the five-diamond resort Encore at Wynn Las Vegas in 2010.
-Christie brought in popular DJs such as Tiësto, Skrillex, Deadmau5, and Avicii to both venues.
-Also, as a result, the Encore Beach Club has been voted "Dayclub of the Year" and "Best Las Vegas Adult Pool Party".